 Louisiana Flood of August 2016

 On August 11, 2016 a slow-moving weather system moved across the Gulf Coast.
-After days of continuous rainfall, many Louisiana homes and businesses were destroyed.
+After days of continuous rainfall, many Louisiana homes and businesses were damaged.
 This historic flood created damages in excess of eight billion dollars for Louisiana alone.
-SERVPRO of Greater Covington & Mandeville helped many residents in St. Tammany Parish and Washington Parish cleanup and restore their properties.
+SERVPRO of Greater Covington and Mandeville helped many residents in St. Tammany Parish and Washington Parish cleanup and restore their properties.
 We acted quickly to help mitigate the water damage and allow Louisiana residents to begin the rebuild process.
-SERVPRO of Greater Covington and Mandeville is glad to be apart of this resilient community.
+SERVPRO of Greater Covington and Mandeville is glad to be a part of this resilient community.
 We are honored to be trusted by so many home and business owners throughout South Louisiana.
-Whether it's a natural disaster or simply a busted pipe we aim to make it "Like it never even happened."
+Whether it's a natural disaster or simply a busted pipe, we aim to make it "Like it never even happened."

 For more information about the flood in August go to: